pimpale/todo-app/README.md

 Thus, we must be able to handle scenarios where no solution is perfect.
 Our solution is to generalize the idea of a deadline by instead adding the idea of time preference.

-* **Time Preference Distribution**: A per goal time based distribution of number of utils that will be gained if the task is active in this range.
+* **Time Preference Function**: A per goal time based distribution of number of utils that will be gained per second if the task is active in this range.
-    Instead of a single fixed reward on completion, the reward will vary based on time.
+    The reward will vary based on time.
+    You can read more on [wikipedia]( https://en.wikipedia.org/wiki/Time-utility_function ).

 *Todo: Task salience (how much is any one task related to any other given task?)*
 *This will help us provide tasks that are similar or different to the current task, based on the user's mood.*

-Solving this problem is not trivial, and there is unlikely to be an easy optimal solution.
+Solving this problem is not trivial, and in fact, finding an optimal solution is NP-Hard.
-Instead we'll work on providing a good heuristic function that roughly sorts out most of the important parts, and work on providing a powerful interface for the user to correct mistakes and guide the process.
+Instead we'll work on providing a reasonable heuristic function that roughly sorts out most of the important parts, and work on providing a powerful interface for the user to correct mistakes and guide the process.

 ## Thoughts on Solving Goal Dependencies